-Problem → Shift → Solution → Framework → Outcome → Risks → Signals → Conclusion.
+Problem → Shift → Solution → Framework → Outcome → Risks → Signals → System.

 Table of Contents